freenas/freenas-docs/userguide/storage.rst

 #.
 Start up the system.

 #.
 Go to
-   :menuselection:`Storage --> Pools`,
+   :menuselection:`Storage --> Pools`
    and select the pool to be expanded.
 Click |ui-settings| and :guilabel:`Status`.
 Select the disk to be replaced, click
    |ui-options|, then :guilabel:`Replace`.
 A dialog appears.
 Select
    the new disk from the :guilabel:`Member disk` drop-down and click :guilabel:`REPLACE DISK`.

 #.
-The status of the resilver process is displayed on the *Pool Status*
+The status of the resilver process is displayed on the
+   :menuselection:`Pool Status`
    page.
 When the new disk has resilvered, the old one is automatically offlined.
 Shut the system down and physically remove the old disk.
 One advantage of this approach is that